-Black people weren’t always in movies.
-Although the Lumiere Brothers released the first motion picture in 1895, it took at least 30 years for the first black person, Stepin Fetchit, to earn screen credit.
-Later, Hattie McDaniel would become the first African-American person to win an Academy Award.
-Then, 24 years after that, Sidney Poitier would win his, becoming the first African-American man to win.
+Although the Lumière Brothers released the first motion picture in 1895, it took at least 30 years for the first Black person, Stepin Fetchit, to earn screen credit.
+Later, Hattie McDaniel would become the first African American person to win an Academy Award, and 24 years after that, Sidney Poitier would win his, becoming the first African American man to win.

-The tradition isn’t gone with them, either.
-In the past few years, we’ve seen black creators push the boundaries of black cinema into superhero and horror genres, while also expanding on romantic comedies.
-Tessa Thompson, Viola Davis, Will Smith, Jada Pinkett-Smith, and Queen Latifah have continued to add to the rich history of black film, especially in the past few years.
-To celebrate that, here are the best black movies of the last 30 years.
+In the past few years, we’ve seen Black creators push the boundaries of Black cinema into superhero and horror genres while also expanding on romantic comedies.
+From the work of Samuel L. Jackson to Denzel Washington to Viola Davis, to newer talents like Zola star Taylour Paige and Creed’s Tessa Thompson, we’ve seen Black film evolve from a niche genre to a necessary component of Hollywood.
+To celebrate that, here are the best Black movies of the last 30 years.